himanshu18701/life-skills-track/prevention-of-sexual-harassment.md

 * Sexual gesturing, leering, or staring.

-## What would you do in case you face or witness any incident or repeated incidents of such behaviour?
+## What would you do in case you face or witness any incident or repeated incidents of such behavior?
 * Speak up and tell the person to stop the behavior.
 * Document the incidents.
 * Report the incidents to the appropriate authorities or HR department.